 as the other increases.

-Keep in mind that Niels was a physicist, not a philosopher.
+Keep in mind that Niels was a physicist,

 That’s an uncomfortable thought, I agree.

 Fifteen years before Knopf Doubleday published The Righteous Mind,

 Bard Press published The Wizard of Ads.
 On its frontispiece you will find